haywhy2019/Awabah-Frontend-Task/README.md

 6. mostly it is determined by
 1) the ui e.g how many number of components can i reuse
-2) the size of the project e,g is it a big, medium or small project
+2) the size of the project e.g is it a big, medium or small project to manage the state of the form and its values i used context api as i figured redux would be an over kill.
 3) the complexity of the project

 7. improvements